 Iroquois Valley was started in 2007 to provide land access to those who want to farm organically.
-As David Miller, Co-Founder and CEO, says, “We built our business to support the businesses of our farmers.”
+As David Miller, Co-Founder, says, “We built our business to support the businesses of our farmers.”

 Iroquois Valley starts with the farmer.

 You decide on the land that works for you and bring that opportunity to the company.
 We know that you may need particular land to build your operations, properties that may just come on the market once in a lifetime.
 We are not a farmland trading company.
 We provide family farmers the land security and financial support that will help you regenerate soils and build businesses.

 Who are our farmers?

 Who we work with:

 We are looking for farmers who want to improve their soils while growing healthy food.
 Iroquois Valley invests only in those who have farming experience, usually with organic production or grass-based operations, and who have a financially viable operation.
 It is helpful if you have a family history of successful farm operations, but we know not all have had that opportunity.
 Our farmers make their own business decisions and run their own operations.
 We will help you through your challenges so that you will thrive.

 What are our terms?

 When we purchase land for you to farm, we provide five-year leases, with automatic two-year renewal provisions.
 Our goal is to provide you a lifetime lease, if that is what you want.
 Rent is based on the purchase price of the land.
 There is a base rent and then a variable rent payment when your operation reaches a certain level of revenue.
 We would work with you to create a fair economic structure for you and for us.